krisztianszenasi/chia-monitor/README.md

 ChiaMonitor is a full-stack Android application designed to monitor various data related to a Chia node and to make backups for the blockchain database.

+## Technologies utilized

+The app is developed using Jetpack Compose, Dagger Hilt, the Paging Library, and Retrofit, while the backend is implemented in Python with Flask.

 ## Prerequisites